Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Mt.
 Baldy is a winter wonderland

 Mount Baldy Village is a quaint mountain village that makes for an easy day trip from Los Angeles.
-With only one road leading in and out, Mount Baldy still retains a small-town aesthetic.
+There’s only one road leading in and out, so Mount Baldy still retains a small-town vibe.

-There are only around 1,000 residents and one active restaurant in the village.
-There is another restaurant, The Notch, at the top of the ski lifts that is only open on the weekends during the off-ski season.
-If you wish to reach The Notch, you must either ride the lifts up or hike on a fire road and earn your meal.
+There are only around 1,000 residents and one active restaurant in the village – Mount Baldy Lodge.
+The only other restaurant in the area is The Notch, which is at the top of the ski lift.
+You must either ride the lift or hike up a fire road to reach The Notch.

-Mount Baldy receives the most traffic on the weekends from Los Angeles residents aching for an escape from the city.
-The Mount Baldy mountain trail (also known as Mount San Antonio) and Ice House Canyon trails are packed at this time.
+Mount Baldy receives the most traffic on the weekends.
+The Mount Baldy Mountain Trail (also known as Mount San Antonio) and Ice House Canyon trails are packed at this time.
 Visit during the week for a more remote experience.

 Idyllwild